Higher salary is a decisive change criterion

 - Temporary work: Even temporary workers, for example in engineering, earn significantly more than, for example, honorary teachers.

 This shows that technology professions are disproportionately represented among the most attractive professions.
 However, numerous surveys and reader comments show that IT professions are often at the bottom of the list of the most attractive professions - especially among women.
 How can that be?

 The fact is: the girls don't really want to.
-You still prefer to study something with the media, but not technical - because the tinkerers are just as unsexy as that SPIEGEL found in a graduate survey :.
-The lack of STEM students - a pure image problem?
-(By the way, MINT is the abbreviation for Math-Informatik-Naturwissenschaften-Technik).
+You still prefer to study something with the media, but not technical - because the tinkerers are just as unsexy as that SPIEGEL found in a graduate survey: The shortage of female STEM students - is it purely an image problem?
+(Incidentally, MINT is the abbreviation for Math-Computer Science-Natural Sciences-Technology).

 How do you make technology subjects more attractive?

 If this is so, then it would be solved.
 Initiatives, which should convince women of the quality of technical subjects as there is indeed ready.
 Now you just have to change your tactics:

 So far, people have always tried to lure the girls with money, career opportunities and maybe the fun factor.
 Completely wrong strategy: You have to tell the girls that their chances of getting a guy are much higher in technical subjects than in subjects such as German studies and art history and in professions that “have something to do with the media”.